Silver Bullet (film): Home media

 The film was released on DVD by Paramount Home Entertainment in 2002, on Blu-ray in Germany on September 14, 2017, under the name Der Werwolf von Tarker-Mills.

-Then on Blu-ray in Australia on January 3, 2018 by Umbrella Entertainment, and on Blu-ray from Scream Factory on December 17, 2019.
+Then on Blu-ray in Australia on January 3, 2018, by Umbrella Entertainment, and on Blu-ray from Scream Factory on December 17, 2019.
+A 4K Ultra HD Blu-ray was released by Scream Factory on December 5, 2023.

 Reception

-On Rotten Tomatoes, Silver Bullet holds an approval rating of 45% based on 22 reviews, with an average rating of 5.20/10.
+On Rotten Tomatoes, Silver Bullet holds an approval rating of 43% based on 23 reviews, with an average rating of 5.20/10.
 Roger Ebert gave the film three stars out of four.
 Ebert admitted that he thought that the film was a parody of the novella and of King's work in general, but said that he enjoyed the film.
 Conversely, Vincent Canby of The New York Times dismissed the film as "very low-grade Stephen King fiction" and thought the werewolf "looks less like a wolf than Smokey Bear with a terrible hangover."
 Variety wrote, "'Silver Bullet' is a Stephen King filmette from his scriptette from his novelette which may sell some tickettes but not without regrettes ... the kids have a silver bullet, the only known power that will stop a werewolf.
 Unfortunately, there's no known power that will stop films like this."
 Rick Kogan of the Chicago Tribune gave the film one star out of four and called it "a limp retelling of the werewolf legend that is about as frightening as a rubbery Richard Nixon mask."
 Michael Wilmington of the Los Angeles Times wrote, "The human drama gives 'Silver Bullet' an extra warmth—and Marty's handicap and ingenuity make him a more attractive hero.
 But, with the exception of one startling dream sequence (a church congregation in mass vulpine metamorphosis), 'Silver Bullet' never really surprises you."
 Paul Attanasio of The Washington Post remarked that the plot "is about as suspenseful as looking at your watch to see which minute will pop up next," but Gary Busey's lively performance "almost makes the movie bearable."

 In a retrospective review, Felix Vasquez Jr. of Film Threat and Cinema Crazed wrote, "'Silver Bullet' features one of the best climaxes in a horror film thanks to director Daniel Attias, and garners a very entertaining and creepy story that develops beyond a typical werewolf movie.
 When I think of great horror films, when I think of great werewolf films, and when I think of a great King film, I think of this."